startbase-dev/start-ui/README.md

 ### Avatar

-The Avatar component is used to display a user's profile picture or initials in a visually appealing manner.
+Used to display a user's profile picture or initials in a visually appealing manner.
 It supports various sizes and shapes, including circular and square variants.

 #### Avatar Properties